The Shot in a Lime

-These guys will gel quickly in the fridge.
+These Cherry Lime Jello Shots will gel quickly in the fridge.
 I left mine in the fridge and they were solid after four hours which is pretty quick.

 Once they come out just carefully cut each lime section in half and you’ll have these beautiful little shot segments!